 Despite achieving it through dishonesty, I found the desk beautiful when it first arrived.
 Supposedly it had a secret compartment, dating back to the French Revolution.
 (My siblings and I failed to find it.)
 But as I learned more about American history and my family’s own history, I realized they were able to afford antiques and sapphires because of slavery.
 My maternal ancestors were big proponents of slavery.
 Huge.

-I have great-grand-something who was a goddamned general in the Confederacy.
+I have thrice great-grand uncle who was a goddamned general in the Confederacy.

-Ironically, that confederate general was also predominantly Cherokee.
-My racist grandmother had so much American Indian blood that she received checks from the Bureau of Indian affairs.
+Ironically, that general was also Cherokee.
+My racist grandmother was registered on the Dawes rolls as Cherokee and actually received checks from the Bureau of Indian affairs.
 She cashed them at lunch, though, when none of her friends would see them and learn her secret.

 I guess her friends were also racists.
 Or maybe, like me, they just stayed silent during Grammie’s racist rants.